albarpambagio/ETL-dicoding/README.md

 # 🛠️ ETL Data Pipeline Project

-A modular and scalable ETL (Extract, Transform, Load) pipeline for scraping, cleaning, and loading [Fashion Studio Website by Dicoding](https://fashion-studio.dicoding.dev/) data into a PostgreSQL database.
+A modular and scalable ETL (Extract, Transform, Load) pipeline for scraping, cleaning, and loading [Fashion Studio Website created by Dicoding](https://fashion-studio.dicoding.dev/) data into a CSV.

 ---